AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/command-dispatching.md

 MyGateway myGateway = factory.createGateway(MyGateway.class);
 ```

-## The command bus
+## The Command Bus

-The command bus is the mechanism that dispatches commands to their respective command handlers.
-Each command is always sent to exactly one command handler.
-If no command handler is available for the dispatched command, a `NoHandlerForCommandException` exception is thrown.
-Subscribing multiple command handlers to the same command type will result in subscriptions replacing each other.
-In that case, the last subscription wins.
+The Command Bus is the mechanism that dispatches commands to their respective command handlers within an Axon application.

-### Dispatching commands

-The `CommandBus` provides two methods to dispatch commands to their respective handler: `dispatch(commandMessage, callback)` and `dispatch(commandMessage)`.
-The first parameter is a message containing the actual command to dispatch.
-The optional second parameter takes a callback that allows the dispatching component to be notified when command handling is completed.
-This callback has two methods: `onSuccess()` and `onFailure()`, which are called when command handling returned normally, or when it threw an exception, respectively.

-The calling component may not assume that the callback is invoked in the same thread that dispatched the command.
-If the calling thread depends on the result before continuing, you can use the `FutureCallback`.
-It is a combination of a `Future` \(as defined in the java.concurrent package\) and Axon's `CommandCallback`.
-Alternatively, consider using a `CommandGateway`.

-If an application isn't directly interested in the outcome of a command, the `dispatch(commandMessage)` method can be used.
+Suggestions on how to use the `CommandBus` can be found [here](../../implementing-domain-logic/command-handling/dispatching-commands.md#the-command-bus)
+Several flavors of the command bus, with differing characteristics, exist within the framework:

 ### SimpleCommandBus

 The `SimpleCommandBus` is, as the name suggests, the simplest implementation.
 It does straightforward processing of commands in the thread that dispatches them.
 After a command is processed, the modified aggregate\(s\) are saved and generated events are published in that same thread.
 In most scenarios, such as web applications, this implementation will suit your needs.
 The `SimpleCommandBus` is the implementation used by default in the [Configuration API](../1.1-concepts/configuration-api.md).

-Like most `CommandBus` implementations, the `SimpleCommandBus` allows interceptors to be configured. `CommandDispatchInterceptor`s are invoked when a command is dispatched on the command bus.
-The `CommandHandlerInterceptor`s are invoked before the actual command handler method is, allowing you to do modify or block the command.
+Like most `CommandBus` implementations, the `SimpleCommandBus` allows interceptors to be configured.
+`CommandDispatchInterceptor`s are invoked when a command is dispatched on the command bus.
+The `CommandHandlerInterceptor`s are invoked before the actual command handler method is,
+ allowing you to do modify or block the command.
 See [Command interceptors](command-dispatching.md#command-interceptors) for more information.

 Since all command processing is done in the same thread, this implementation is limited to the JVM's boundaries.
 The performance of this implementation is good, but not extraordinary.
 To cross JVM boundaries, or to get the most out of your CPU cycles, check out the other `CommandBus` implementations.

 ### AsynchronousCommandBus

 As the name suggest, the `AsynchronousCommandBus` implementation executes commands asynchronously from the thread that dispatches them.
 It uses an `Executor` to perform the actual handling logic on a different Thread.

 By default, the `AsynchronousCommandBus` uses an unbounded cached thread pool.
 This means a thread is created when a command is dispatched.
 Threads that have finished processing a command are reused for new commands.
 Threads are stopped if they have not processed a command for 60 seconds.

 Alternatively, an `Executor` instance may be provided to configure a different threading strategy.

-Note that the `AsynchronousCommandBus` should be shut down when stopping the application, to make sure any waiting threads are properly shut down.
+Note that the `AsynchronousCommandBus` should be shut down when stopping the application,
+ to make sure any waiting threads are properly shut down.
 To shut down, call the `shutdown()` method.
 This will also shutdown any provided `Executor` instance, if it implements the `ExecutorService` interface.

 ### DisruptorCommandBus

-The `SimpleCommandBus` has reasonable performance characteristics, especially when you have gone through the performance tips in [Performance tuning](../1.4-advanced-tuning/performance-tuning.md#performance-tuning).
+The `SimpleCommandBus` has reasonable performance characteristics,
+ especially when you have gone through the performance tips in [Performance tuning](../1.4-advanced-tuning/performance-tuning.md#performance-tuning).
 The fact that the `SimpleCommandBus` needs locking to prevent multiple threads from concurrently accessing the same aggregate causes processing overhead and lock contention.

 The `DisruptorCommandBus` takes a different approach to multithreaded processing.
-Instead of having multiple threads each doing the same process, there are multiple threads, each taking care of a piece of the process.
+Instead of having multiple threads each doing the same process, there are multiple threads,
+ each taking care of a piece of the process.
 The `DisruptorCommandBus` uses the [Disruptor](http://lmax-exchange.github.io/disruptor/), a small framework for concurrent programming, to achieve much better performance, by just taking a different approach to multi-threading.
 Instead of doing the processing in the calling thread, the tasks are handed off to two groups of threads, that each take care of a part of the processing.
 The first group of threads will execute the command handler, changing an aggregate's state.
 The second group will store and publish the events to the event store.

 While the `DisruptorCommandBus` easily outperforms the `SimpleCommandBus` by a factor of 4\(!\), there are a few limitations: